The Third Dungeon Battle

 "Oh my.
 I thought Otou-sama would know something like this."

-"I'm not watching over everything, you know?
-Especially what happens to dungeons after their cores are gone."
+"I don't go peeking into everything, you know?
+Especially not what happens to dungeons after their cores are gone."

-—Umm, I ended up listening to Haku-san's talk for quite a while, but that doesn't matter right now.
+… Umm, I ended up listening to Haku-san's talk for quite a while, but none of that mattered right now.

-The top priority right now is destroying Core 666… no, accidentally destroying her… no, defeating her.
+The top priority right now was destroying Core 666… no, accidentally destroying… no, defeating her.
 Appearances matter.
-This would purely be an unfortunate accident resulting from seriously engaging in the Dungeon Battle.
+This would purely be an unfortunate accident resulting from earnestly engaging in the Dungeon Battle.

 Let me check the situation.

-Looking at the monitor and map, there's only one enemy Living Armor remaining in the Monster House room I prepared.
+Looking at the monitor and map, there was one enemy Living Armor remaining in the monster house room I had prepared.

 The surrounding Skeletons were already annihilated.
-Tentacle Slime-san turned them all into bone meal.
-No matter how well one of them moved, a Skeleton is still just a Skeleton.
-It can do nothing against the physical nullification trait.
+Tentacle Slime-san had turned every last one into bone meal.
+No matter how well one of them moved, a Skeleton was still just a Skeleton.
+They could do nothing against the physical nullification trait.

-However, Core 666 has that fire magic sword.
-While dealing with the Skeletons, Ten-san had taken considerable damage from Core 666—many tentacles were severed and it was badly wounded.
+However, Core 666 had that fire magic sword.
+While dealing with the Skeletons, Tentacle Slime-san had taken considerable damage from Core 666.
+Many tentacles were severed and it was badly wounded.

-"Alright, Tentacle Slime-san… that's long, let's just go with Ten-san.
-Ten-san, fall back for now since the Black Armor has a fire magic sword.
+"Alright, Tentacle Slime-san… that's long.
+Let's just go with Ten-san.
+Ten-san, fall back for now.
+The Black Armor has a fire magic sword.
 Go recover."

 Ah, crap.
 Does that count as naming?
-When I checked, it was registered as "Ten" on the Named Monsters list.
-Oops.
-Well, adding one more at this point doesn't matter.
-It's been the most active, after all.
+When I glanced at the list, "Ten" was registered on the Named Monsters list clear as day.
+Tehe.
+Well, adding one more at this point didn't matter.
+It had been the most active fighter, after all.

 Ten-san withdrew to repair the viscous mass damaged by Core 666.
-The stockpiled Ten-san juice is effective for recovery.
-Absorbing it directly into the slime body works better than potions.
+The stockpiled Ten-san juice was effective for recovery.
+Absorbing it directly into the slime body produced effects surpassing potions.

 Gargoyles filled the gap left by Ten-san's withdrawal and continued their magic assault.

 The Gargoyles' [Stone Bolt] carpet bombing left no gaps.
-The stone arrowheads clanged against the Black Armor… But it's barely effective!
-She's too tough!
+Stone arrowheads clanged against the Black Armor… but it was barely effective!
+She was too tough!

-This is bad.
-The gap left by Ten-san is too big.
+This was bad.
+The gap left by Ten-san was too big.

 I gave orders to the Sahagin squad.
 What they brought out were iron chains with weights attached.
-And not just a few—dozens of them.
-I just exchanged DP for these.
+And not just a few.
+Dozens of them.
+I'd just exchanged DP for these.

-If we can't defeat her, let's restrain her first.
-That's what this is about.
-Their quality is overwhelmingly superior, but we have overwhelming numbers.
-I won't pass up the chance to use that.
+If we couldn't defeat her, we'd restrain her first.
+That was the plan.
+Their quality was overwhelmingly superior, but we had overwhelming numbers.
+No reason not to use that advantage.

 And so, the Sahagin squad threw the weighted chains all at once.

-Several were deflected, but unable to handle the countless chains, the Black Armor became entangled and couldn't move… Good, we've sealed its movements!
+Several were deflected, but unable to handle the countless chains, the Black Armor became entangled and immobilized… Good, movement sealed!

-All that's left is to finish it off—or so I thought.
+All that was left was to finish it off.
+Or so I thought.

 "Kehma!
 Not yet!"